-- A) Adoption of an Ordinance amending Part Two of Division VI of the San Mateo County Ordinance Code (Subdivision Regulations) of the San Mateo County Ordinance Code (Attachment A), by making the required findings in Attachment B, previously introduced on December 5, 2017, and waive the reading of the ordinance in its entirety; and - B) Adopt an Initial Study and a Mitigated Negative Declaration by adopting the required findings listed in Attachment B; and - C) Adopt a Resolution directing staff to submit the amended Subdivision Regulations (Part Two of Division VI of the County Ordinance Code) to the California Coastal Commission for review and certification (Attachment D).
+- 1. Introduce an Ordinance amending Part Two of Division VI of the San Mateo County Ordinance Code (Subdivision Regulations) of the San Mateo County Ordinance Code, by making the required findings in Attachment A and waive the reading of the ordinance in its entirety; and - 2.
+Adopt an Initial Study and a Mitigated Negative Declaration by adopting the required findings listed in Attachment A; and - 3 Adopt a Resolution directing staff to submit the amended Subdivision Regulations (Part Two of Division VI of the County Ordinance Code) to the California Coastal Commission for review and certification.